yo1dog/controls-dat-json/README.md

 node verifyRestructuredControlsJSON.js
 ```

-Verifies the integrity of [`/json/restructuredControls.json`](https://github.com/yo1dog/controls-dat-json/blob/master/json/restructuredControls.json).
+Verifies the integrity of [Restructured Controls](#restructured-controls).
 Should be used after making changes.

 Can also be `require()`d.